eli-sandoval/qa-automation-prompt/README.md

 # QA Automation Challenge

+## Instructions

+For detailed steps on how to run the project on macOS and Windows, please see [INSTRUCTIONS.md](INSTRUCTIONS.md).

 ## Introduction

 This challenge is designed to evaluate candidate’s practical understanding of scripting, databases, and monitoring.